artdevar/VitalsMonitor/README.md

 ### Advanced Users

-If the app doesn't work for your device, you can modify the code yourself using the [SteelSeries GameSense SDK documentation](https://github.com/SteelSeries/gamesense-sdk) to adapt it for your specific device.
+If the app doesn't work for your device, you can contact me or modify the code yourself using the [SteelSeries GameSense SDK documentation](https://github.com/SteelSeries/gamesense-sdk) to adapt it for your specific device.